Vyral/chris-remmes/_posts/2020-08-07-q-whats-currently-driving-our-market.md

 {% include youtube.html %}

-Here are the three driving factors in our Boston market right now.
+<p style="text-align:center">Here are the three driving factors in our Boston market right now.</p>

 Today I want to share three factors that are affecting the residential real estate market—those that are driving the market during the health crisis.&nbsp;